As a Lindt & Sprüngli group company, we at Ghirardelli comply with the group's sustainability standards.

 We do not participate in any corrupt or anti-competitive behaviour.

-Whole unprocessed hazelnuts are a key ingredient in some of our chocolate products.
-Learn how we are working to ensure that all our hazelnuts are sourced through sustainability programs.
+Hazelnuts are a key ingredient in some of our chocolate products.
+Learn how we ensure that our hazelnuts are sourced through sustainability programs.

 RSPO-Certified Palm Oil

 We understand the impact that the uncontrolled cultivation of palm oil can have on rainforests and biodiversity.
-That is why we are constantly monitoring its use in our products and are committed to only purchasing sustainable RSPO certified palm oil.
+That is why we monitor its use in our products and are committed to only purchasing sustainable RSPO certified palm oil.

 Recyclable Packaging

 We are trying to strike a balance between visually appealing packaging and quality aspects associated with product protection.
-We always try to reduce packaging sizes and use recyclable materials wherever possible.
+We proactively challenge our entire packaging portfolio and endeavor to reduce the amount of packaging materials used, increase the recycled and sustainably certified content, and achieve recyclability We try to reduce packaging materials and increase the use of recyclable materials.